To find age-based resources and tools for helping Americans get more physically active, check out these websites.

 - The President’s Challenge Adult Fitness Test allows individuals to assess their aerobic fitness muscular strength and endurance, flexibility, and body composition.

-- The Office of Disease Prevention and Health Promotion’s Eat Healthy, Be Active Community Workshops includes six, one-hour lessons designed for community educators, health professionals, and others who want to help adults in their community make healthier food choices and be more active.
+- The Office of Disease Prevention and Health Promotion’s Eat Healthy, Be Active Community Workshops includes 6, 1-hour lessons designed for community educators, health professionals, and others who want to help adults in their community make healthier food choices and be more active.

 - SuperTracker is an online tool from the U.S. Department of Agriculture that helps individuals plan, analyze, and track what and how much they eat, as well as their daily physical activity.

 - Go4Life is an exercise and physical activity campaign from the National Institute on Aging designed to help older adults fit exercise and physical activity into their daily life no matter what their age.

 More Helpful Links

 To learn more about what other federal government agencies are doing to promote health and wellness, please visit these federal websites.